[Geneva, Switzerland – 12 March 2012]

 About the partnership

 A collaboration led by the Drugs for Neglected Disease initiative (DNDi) combined Anacor Pharmaceuticals’ novel boron chemistry with the chemistry and parasitology expertise at SCYNEXIS.
 A scientific consortium led by DNDi and including SCYNEXIS, Pace University, Swiss Tropical and Public Health Institute, and Anacor worked on the optimization of a series of benzoxaboroles, which led to the discovery of SCYX-7158.
 Advinus Therapeutics conducted toxicology testing on the compound.
-The project has mostly been supported by the Bill & Melinda Gates Foundation and the Ministry of Foreign and European Affairs (MAEE), France.
+The project has mostly been supported by the Bill & Melinda Gates Foundation and French Ministry for Europe and Foreign Affairs, France.
 Additional funding is provided by the Department for International Development (DFID), UK, Dutch Ministry of Foreign Affairs (DGIS), The Netherlands, Spanish Agency of International Cooperation for Development (AECID), Spain, Federal Ministry of Education and Research (BMBF), Germany, Swiss Agency for Development and Cooperation (SDC), Switzerland, and Doctors Without Borders/Médecins Sans Frontières (MSF).

 For more information on the partnership: click here